Najidnadri/hirola_template/README.md

 ## Note

 Since Hirola is still under development, breaking changes may happen, same as this template.
 If you are looking for something more matured and stable.
 I recommend Yew, Percy, Seed, or Perseus.

+## Tips

+One of your bestfriend when developing WASM in rust would be the [web_sys](https://crates.io/crates/web-sys) crate. `web_sys` makes it easy for you to get most of the browser instances.
+Try interacting and exploring how to use the crate.

+After that you can try looking at [gloo](https://crates.io/crates/gloo), and its siblings crates.
+When developing with `web_sys` and `wasm_bindgen` you will notice there will be a lot of boilerplates. `gloo` takes away the boilerplate for you.
+However, I really recommend you to not jump straight into `gloo` and instead learn how `web_sys` and `wasm_bindgen` works.